Inserting from operations into dynamic tables

 • A dynamic table can be written to either in "append" or "overwrite" mode.
 This is regulated by the <append=%true> attribute on the path.
 Unlike sorted static tables, adding data to a dynamic table takes a shared lock on it, so multiple operations can write to the table at the same time.
 Note that writing in "append" mode is actually upsert, not append (data does not have to be written to the end of the table).

 • You can only write to a mounted or frozen dynamic table.
-Writing to a frozen table is strongly not recommended, because compaction does not work in frozen tables.
-Without it, reading soon becomes inefficient and writing is (locked).
+Writing to a frozen table is strongly discouraged, because compaction does not work in frozen tables.
+Without it, reading quickly becomes inefficient, and writing is blocked.

 • Only sorted data with unique_keys=%true can be written to a dynamic table.
 If user jobs do not have this feature, use an intermediate static table, which can then be sorted into a dynamic one using the sort operation.